Dear Parents and Guardians,

-My name is Rachel Di Pilla, and I am the Marching Band Director at Shawnee High School.
-Marching band is one of the greatest activity Shawnee High School has to offer.
-I’d like to introduce you to the group and answer a few common questions incoming parents have.
+My name is Pam Czekay, and I am the Marching Band Director at Shawnee High School.
+Marching band is one of the greatest activities that Shawnee High School has to offer.
+I’d like to introduce you to the group and answer a few common questions incoming parents and students have about our marching band program.

-Being involved in marching band teaches students about work ethic, dedication, and team work.
-Being a member in the marching band improves musicianship skills and provides a chance to make lifelong friends and memories.
+Being involved in marching band teaches students about work ethic, dedication, time management, and teamwork.
+Being a member in the marching band improves musicianship skills, and also allows students to form lifelong friendships.

 Here is what some of our current students have to say about marching band: